natgo/wt-wiki-scraper/wikitext-transpiled/ground/BMP-2.md

 * At times is surprisingly survivable, the vehicle's internals are largely non-critical components
 * Can ford rivers/canals to get to locations that are normally difficult or sometimes impossible to reach
 * Somewhat effective as an AA with fast-firing 30 mm
-* ATGMs will comfortably destroy almost any vehicle with a well placed missile
+* ATGMs will comfortably destroy almost any vehicle with a well placed missile, and has enough explosive power to sometimes overpressure cupolas.
-* 30 mm HVAP can quickly disable tracks/gun barrel on any target
+* 30 mm APDS can quickly disable tracks/gun barrel on any target.

 '''Cons:'''

-* The 30 mm HVAP is not as powerful as APDS on other AFVs and has extremely bad angled performance
+* The 30 mm APDS, while powerful, is not as strong as some other nations' 30mm ammunition (L21A1 has 110mm pen APFSDS, but is offset by firerate)
 * Small maximum ammo load, can only take a single APDS belt, exactly 160 shells (Changing to low rate of fire is recommended)
-* Vulnerable to HMGs and light cannons at close ranges, particularly without add-on armour
+* Vulnerable to HMGs and light cannons at close ranges, especially on the side, particularly when without the add-on armour (BMP-2D modification)
 * Vulnerable to overpressure (HE shells, bombs, rockets, ATGMs and artillery strikes).
 * Konkurs ATGM is highly ineffective against vehicles with ERA like the [[Sho't Kal Dalet (Great Britain)]] or the [[M60A1 RISE (P)]]
+* The ATGM's drop when firing can make it destruct itself on the ground or obstacles

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->